bitcoin/bitcoin/CONTRIBUTING.md

 The codebase is maintained using the "contributor workflow" where everyone without exception contributes patch proposals using "pull requests".
-This facilitates social contribution, easy testing and peer review.
+This facilitates social contribution, easy testing, and peer review.

 To contribute a patch, the workflow is as follows: